Subdivision and amalgamation

 - monitor the progress of the application

 - help explain the land division process .

-A surveyor will prepare the plan and necessary paperwork to lodge with SCAP and a conveyancer or solicitor will prepare the necessary application to be lodged with Land Services SA.
+A surveyor prepares the plan and paperwork to lodge with SCAP and a conveyancer or solicitor prepares the application to lodge at Land Services SA (LSSA).

 All plans of division must be prepared according to the Plan Presentation Guidelines and the LSSA application must meet the Real Property Act, 1858 and LSSA requirements.

 You can also check the status of a land division application on the PlanSA portal.